Montenegrins: Middle Ages

 Slavs settled in the Balkans during the sixth and seventh centuries.
 According to De Administrando Imperio, there existed three Serb polities on the territory of modern Montenegro: Duklja, roughly corresponding to the southern half; Travunia, the west; and the Principality of Serbia, the north.
 Duklja emerged as an independent state during the 11th century, initially held by the Vojislavljević dynasty; it was conquered and incorporated into the state of the Nemanjić dynasty.
 De Administrando Imperio does not mention which Slavic people lived in Duklja, but the state was considered to be one of the first Serb states, alongside Raška formed chiefly under the Vlastimirović and Vojislavljević dynasties respectively.

-In the late 14th century, southern Montenegro (Zeta) came under the rule of the Balšić noble family, then the Crnojević noble family; by the 15th century, Zeta was more often referred to as Crna Gora (Venetian: Monte Negro).
-The Crnojevići were driven out from Zeta by the Ottomans and forced to retreat above the Bay of Kotor where they built a monastery and a royal court in Cetinje, the future royal capital of Montenegro, before eventually fleeing to Venice.
+After two centuries of Nemanjić dynasty rule, southern Montenegro (Zeta) came under the rule of the Balšić noble family in the 14th century, followed later by the Crnojević noble family.
+By the 15th century, Zeta was more often referred to as Crna Gora (Venetian: Monte Negro).
+The Crnojevići were driven out from Zeta by the Ottomans and forced to retreat above the Bay of Kotor, where they built a monastery and a royal court in Cetinje, the future royal capital of Montenegro, before eventually fleeing to Venice.